Hepaul7/Hepaul7.github.io/_pages/about.md

 ---

 I am a third-year undergraduate Computer Science student at the [University of Toronto](https://web.cs.toronto.edu) enrolled with a focus in Artificial Intelligence.
-I'm also spending a year at [Swiss Federal Institute of Technology (ETH Zürich)](https://inf.ethz.ch).
+I'm also spending a year at [Swiss Federal Institute of Technology (ETH Zürich)](https://inf.ethz.ch) and was fortunate to do a project with [rycolab](https://rycolab.io).
 I have a strong interest in Machine Learning and NLP.
 You can view my CV [here](/assets/pdf/Resume.pdf).

 Email: **firstname [dot] lastname [at] mail [dot] utoronto [dot] ca**